EllieJellyBean/ComicCache/README.md

 * View deployed application [here]

 ### Running Tests
-* Follow the first 3 steps for setup
-* Run `npx cypress open`
+* Once in project directory, run `npx cypress open`
 * In the `integration` directory, click on the file you'd like to see the testing for.
-* A Cypress window should open and automatically run the tests
+* A Cypress window should open
+* Open dev tools in the Cypress window
+* Go to the Application tab, and check 'Bypass for network' under Service Worker
+* Re-run tests

 ### Technologies
 <p>